jklein/image-transform/README.md

 ===============
 Overview
 ===============
-This is a small tool that allows you to perform Image Magick filters on all images in a specified URL.
-When the URL is submitted, I parse the DOM using Simple HTML DOM, a PHP class that I got from http://simplehtmldom.sourceforge.net/.
-Then I cURL all of the images individually, write them to disk, run the filter on them, and rewrite the HTML source of the URL to reference the local images.
+This is a small tool that allows you to apply an ImageMagick filter to all images on a specified web page.
+When the URL is submitted, the page parses the DOM using Simple HTML DOM, a PHP class that I got from http://simplehtmldom.sourceforge.net/.
+Then it curls all of the images individually, writes them to disk, runs the filter on them, and rewrites the HTML source of the URL to reference the local images.

-There is a pretty trivial caching system in place, if you hit the same URL with the same filter you will get a cached HTML page and you will use images that have already been filtered.
+There is a pretty trivial caching system in place - if you hit the same URL with the same filter you will get a cached HTML page and you will use images that have already been filtered.

 ===============